What Do Logging Worker Supervisor Do?

 - Forestry Foreman

-- Trucking Supervisor
+- Felling-Bucking Supervisor

-Logging Worker Supervisor Job Outlook
+What Kind of Logging Worker Supervisor Job Opportunities Are There?

 The states with the most job growth for Logging Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.